-More milk purchasers are offering fixed contracts, allowing producers to fix a certain proportion of their milk at a given price for a period of time.
-"Futures" contracts allow farmers to reduce their exposure to market volatility in milk prices and plan ahead with purchasing key inputs such as feed and fertiliser.
+From time to time, some milk purchasers offer fixed contracts, allowing producers to fix a certain proportion of their milk at a given price for a period of time.
+'Futures contracts' allow farmers to reduce their exposure to market volatility in milk prices and plan ahead with purchasing key inputs such as feed and fertiliser.
 Futures broker FC Stone calculates regular forward milk prices based on European milk futures contracts and currency exchange rates.
-The farm values will be lower than these futures values once adjusted to reflect transport and other costs.
-Futures market based values are referred to as UK Milk Futures Equivalent (UKMFE).
-Fixed milk price contracts currently available are in the region of 27.5-28ppl, despite the cost of production as calculated by Kite Consulting and Promar for Sainsbury's and Tesco producers respectively being around 31ppl, leaving very little if anything for reinvestment in the farm business.
+Futures market based values are referred to as UK Milk Futures Equivalent (UKMFE) and the current price as of midJune 2020 was 27.66ppl.
+The price the farmer receives will be lower than these futures values once adjusted to reflect processor margin and transport costs.
+To put this in perspective, the estimated cash cost of production for all year-round calving herds for the 12-month period ending March 2020 was 25.4ppl for the top 25% and 28.5ppl for the middle 50% respectively (AHDB Dairy).